This is the first pair of Saucony running shoes that I’ve tried. But I had heard good things about the brand before.

 Gripping lugs allow the external layer to hold onto the ground with sureness and ease.
 They’re not too prominent to cause surface instability.

 Horizontal and vertical grooves permit the platform to bend in conjunction with the inherent flexing capacity of the foot.

 The underfoot platform of the Saucony Freedom ISO 2 makes use of the EVERUN.
 This foam unit offers responsive cushioning.
 It’s also designed to absorb impact during the landing phase of the gait cycle, then converting that energy to kinetic force that the leg can use to push off the ground.
-The EVERUN material is also added into the midsole of the Guide 10, Hurricane ISO 5, and other popular running shoes from Saucony.
+The EVERUN material is also added into the midsole of other popular running shoes from Saucony.

 ISOKNIT is a material that’s designed to resemble woven textile.
 It has a closed construction in the vital areas, but the front and sides open up to accommodate airflow.
 It doesn’t have a substantial weight, and it obliges the natural flexibility of the wearer’s foot.